Abhishu7/TriviaGame/README.md

 # TriviaGame
-CTrivia Game: Using jQuery and Javascript, create a timed quiz.
+Trivia Game: Using jQuery and Javascript, create a timed quiz.
 The player will have a certain amount of time to complete a list of questions.
 # Technologies Used
 * HTML
 * Javascript